vitwit/resolute/README.md

 ## Adding new network

-To add mainet use one of template from `example` directory and add it to the `mainNets` object in `src/utils/networks.ts`.
+To add mainet use one of template from the `example` directory and add it to the `mainNets` object in `src/utils/networks.ts`.
-To add testnet use one of template from `example` directory and add it to the `testNets` object in `src/utils/networks.ts`.
+To add testnet use one of template from the `example` directory and add it to the `testNets` object in `src/utils/networks.ts`.

-* If your network is already registered with keplr use `example/chain.json` template.
+* If your network is already registered with Keplr use `example/chain.json` template.
 * To register your network with keplr use `example/experimental.json` template.

 ## Install deps